 WCC declared a Climate Emergency in July 2019.
 It is committed to promoting low-carbon transport across the county, and is planning a number of other measures to aid the climate.
 It has not yet committed to a net zero date earlier than the nationally declared one of 2050.
-To follow on from its declaration, WCC is running a Consultation on its Local Transport Plan, ending on March 18th 2021, which includes a questionnaire for members of the public to express their views.
+To follow on from its declaration, WCC ran a Consultation on its Local Transport Plan, ending on March 18th 2021, which included a questionnaire for members of the public to express their views.

 WCC Cabinet meets monthly, and the dates, agendas and minutes are available here.
 Meetings are open to members of the public, who may speak for up to three minutes at the start of the meeting, but only on agenda items.
 The same applies to meetings of the full council, whose dates, agendas and minutes are available here.
 The council normally asks members of the public to give at least two days notice of their intention to speak at a meeting.

 The County Council also operates four Overview and Scrutiny committees (Adult Social Care and Health, Children and Young People, Communities, and Resources and Fire and Rescue) at which members of the public can speak on any issue relating to the remit of that committee.

 There are Community Forums run by County and District Councillors in Nuneaton and Bedworth, Rugby, Stratford and Warwick.
 For links, click on Warwickshire Community Forums.
 It seems that currently, perhaps because of the pandemic, some of these pages are not being maintained.
 But all give contact details for the councillors responsible.

 The WCC Democratic Services Team Leader, Paul Williams, is extremely helpful.
 He can advise about the procedure for speaking at one of the meetings.
 Contact him via Tel: 01926 418196 and Email: email@example.com